peiche/pokedex/README.md

 # Poke-Vista

-A modern, responsive, and feature-rich Poke-Vista built with React, React Query, and Tailwind CSS.
+A modern, responsive, and feature-rich Pokedex built with React, React Query, and Tailwind CSS.
 Explore the world of Pokémon with seamless browse, powerful search, and beautiful official artwork.

 ## Features